Notifycal/static-landing/src/content/how-it-works/-index.md

 ---
 title: How It Works
-page_title: our structured approach helps you navigate uncertainties
+pageTitle: our structured approach helps you navigate uncertainties
-meta_title: ''
+metaTitle: ''
 description: ''
 image: ''